idagintowt/rune-generator/README.md

 # Rune Generator

-A simple React + TypeScript (built with Vite) application that converts integers (1–9999) into graphical runes rendered as SVG, which can then be downloaded as files.
+A simple React + TypeScript (built with Vite) application that converts natural numbers (1–9999) into graphical runes rendered as SVG, which can then be downloaded as files.

 ## Running the project